This easy lemon curd recipe is the perfect proof that homemade beats store bought every time!

-If your lemon curd is still not thick enough, you can add a cornstarch slurry.
-It might change the colour and texture a little bit, but the flavour will still be delicious.
+Add a cornstarch slurry if your lemon curd is still not thick enough.
+It might change the colour and texture slightly, but the flavour will still be delicious.

 If it’s still not thick enough, use it as a sauce or lemon glaze and pour it over your favourite cakes or add to yoghurt or vanilla ice cream.